Health and safety breach injury claims

 As complaints can be so vastly different - from headaches and hearing loss to muscle pain, broken bones and long-term illnesses - as well as varying greatly in the effect they have on a person's life, so too does the amount of compensation fluctuate depending on the case.

-No Win, No Fee health and safety breach claims explained
+Making a No Win, No Fee health and safety breach claim

 A No Win, No Fee agreement, also known as a CFA or "Conditional Fee Agreement", is the start of a claim for injury compensation.